Skip links

 The SIPA and Pro Mujer report reveals that women in Argentina have a labor force participation rate of 50.8%, significantly lower than the 70% for men.
 This disparity is worsened by the wage gap: Argentine women earn significantly less than men, making only 55% of what their male counterparts earn for equivalent jobs.

-Another important statistic is that in 2023, only 7.5% of board seats in Argentina were held by women, compared to the Latin American average of 15.1% and the global average of 35.3%.
+Another key finding is that, in 2023, only 7.5% of board seats in Argentina were held by women, compared to the Latin American average of 15.1% and the global average of 35.3%.

 In terms of access to capital, women have been excluded from traditional financial systems for two main reasons: physical barriers, such as limited access to bank branches or digitalized processes, and service or communication barriers, including difficulties in meeting account opening requirements and the persistence of gender biases, which associate financial services for women-specific niches with high risk.